-The physical and chemical principles of the sensors used do not guarantee that the sensors will be selectively sensitive to a specific gas (oxygen, helium); there are a number of gases to which the sensors respond.
+The physical and chemical principles of the sensors used do not guarantee that the sensors will be selectively sensitive to a specific gas (oxygen); there are a number of gases to which the sensors respond.
 Therefore, the gas composition shown by the analyzer does not mean by itself that the real composition of the mix is equal to the displayed values.
-The displayed mix composition is invalid unless the mixing technology ensures that there are no other gases present in the mix except air/nitrogen, pure oxygen and pure helium.
+The displayed mix composition is invalid unless the mixing technology ensures that there are no other gases present in the mix except air/nitrogen, and pure oxygen.

-The correct preparation of breathing mixes for diving (nitrox – oxygen-enriched air, trimix – a mixture of air, oxygen and helium, heliox – a mixture of oxygen and helium) requires special knowledge and experience which is possible to gain, for example, through an appropriate course.
-A failure to apply such knowledge can lead to an incorrect mix, even though the results of the analysis are seemingly correct.
-Such a situation can also be the result of a failure to take into account the influence of temperature and compressibility, an insufficient blending of the mix and other factors.
+The correct preparation of breathing mixes for diving (nitrox – oxygen-enriched air) requires special knowledge and experience which is possible to gain, for example, through an appropriate course.
+A failure to apply such knowledge can lead to an incorrect mix, even though the results of the analysis are seemingly correct Such a situation can also be the result of a failure to take into account the influence of temperature and compressibility, an insufficient blending of the mix and other factors.